george-wood/folk/README.md

 <!-- badges: end -->

-**Note: folk does not yet have a stable release.
-Use folk with due caution.**

 folk provides easy access to datasets that can be used to benchmark machine learning algorithms.
 The goal of folk is to facilitate and encourage work on fair machine learning among R users.